T04DS74/Warrior-Setup/README.md

 ![](./setup/7.png)

-__8.__ The virtual appliance will start in a new window, you don't have to do anything as it'll automatically setup everything for you
+__8.__ The virtual appliance will start in a new window, you don't have to do anything as it'll automatically setup everything
 ![](./setup/8.gif)

 __9.__ When it's finished, your window should look like this
 ![](./setup/9.png)

 __10.__ Now open your web browser and goto [http://127.0.0.1:8001/](http://127.0.0.1:8001/) or [http://localhost:8001/](http://localhost:8001/).
-The page should look like this.
+The page should look like this
 ![](./setup/10.png)

 __11.__ Now to start archiving!